 On this dayNov 04, 1890

-Tillman served two terms as governor and played a critical role in the 1895 South Carolina Constitutional Convention.
+Mr. Tillman served two terms as governor and played a critical role in the 1895 South Carolina Constitutional Convention.
 In order to vote under the revised constitution, a man had to own property, pay a poll tax, pass a literacy test, and meet certain educational standards.
-The 1895 constitution disenfranchised African American voters in intent and effect, and served as a model for other southern states.
+The 1895 constitution disenfranchised Black voters in intent and effect and served as a model for other Southern states.

-After serving as governor, Tillman was elected United States Senator from South Carolina in 1895, and served in this capacity for twenty-four years.
-Throughout his tenure, he opposed African American equality, women’s suffrage, and any federal interference in state government.
-Tillman’s philosophy helped shape the era of oppression and abuse of African Americans throughout the South.
-A statue honoring Tillman still stands on the grounds of South Carolina’s State Capitol.
+After serving as governor, Mr. Tillman was elected U.S. senator from South Carolina in 1895, and served in this capacity for 24 years.
+Throughout his tenure, he staunchly opposed Black equality and women’s suffrage.
+Mr. Tillman’s philosophy helped shape the era of oppression and abuse of Black Americans throughout the South.
+A statue honoring Mr. Tillman still stands on the grounds of South Carolina’s State Capitol.